Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 Liturgy – “I call upon my Mistress to bless these offerings, to imbue them with the power I have earned in her service, and to create the spirit I have summoned within me- as it will be created in others.”

-Offering – The Plaguefinger is placed in the Cultist’s mouth.
+Offering – A herb wih the undetectable quality is placed in the Cultist’s mouth.
 They chew it, and swallow it.

 Act – The Cultist vomits the contents of their stomach into a vessel of some kind, collecting the particulate of the new disease.